+91 8454961928 [email protected]

 Login

 Have you wanted to take your dog out camping with you?
 Don’t you think it would be awesome?
-Here is a checklist of all the things necessary to carry while taking your dog out camping.
+Here is a checklist of all the things necessary to carry while taking them out camping.

 Food

 This one’s a no brainer, right?
-But it’s very different from feeding your dog at home and feeding them outside.
-The point is that you have to ask yourself, how different are the dog’s activities going to be – is there a lot of walking to be done, how is the weather, etc. You can carry double the amount your dog would usually eat, just to be safe.
+But it’s very different from feeding them at home and feeding them outside.
+The point is that you have to ask yourself, how different are the activities going to be – is there a lot of walking to be done, how is the weather, etc. You can carry double the amount they would usually eat, just to be safe.

 Identity collars

 These are a must while taking dogs camping.
 Keeping your dog safe is the first priority for all owners.
-They will do anything required to ensure the safety of their dogs.
-So just in case they wander off far or slip out of the tent while your asleep, then this Id collar will really help.
+They will do anything required to ensure the safety.
+So just in case they wander off far or slip out of the tent while you’re asleep, then this Id collar will really help.

 Jacket